FinnE145/Lang3Website/docs/objectsAndTypes.md

 ## Creating Types/Classes

-As seen above, to create a class or type (exclusively called a type in Lang3), you must create a variable and modify it's properties.
-You can then use it's type (as given by the `type()` function) as a type like any other.
+As seen above, to create a class or type (exclusively called a type in Lang3), you must create a variable and modify its properties.
+You can then use its type (as given by the `type()` function) as a type like any other.

 ```lang3
 obj newVar =            # Declare a variable of the base :obj; type with no value